BrainCircuitsBehaviorLab/village/docs/source/main/welcome.md

 </td>
 <td style="border: none; vertical-align: top;">
 <p>The system is composed of several key components: the housing where the animals live, the behavioral box where tasks are performed, and the corridor that regulates access to the behavioral box.</p>
+<p>The Training Village is designed to wrap around your own task protocols and integrate with your behavioral control system although we provide it in tandem with a general-purpose touchscreen chamber and some standard task protocols run by BPod (by <a href="https://sanworks.io">Sanworks</a>).</p>
+<p>Training Village is an open-source project.
+You can find the code in our <a href="https://github.com/BrainCircuitsBehaviorLab/village/">GitHub repository</a> and all the necessary resources to build it in the <a href="/resources_index.rst">resources section</a>.</p>
 <h2>The Housing</h2>
 <p>The animals live together in one or more cages, which promotes better welfare.
 Any type of cage can be used, as long as it is connected to the corridor via a tube.
 We offer a solution with 2 or 4 cages connected by transparent acrylic tubes, which can serve different purposes (e.g., one cage with food, another for nesting).
 Optionally, RFID sensors can be installed in the tubes connecting the cages (<a href="https://elifesciences.org/articles/19532">Eco-HAB</a>) to gather more data on the animals' social behavior.</p>
 <h2>The Corridor</h2>